Lewiston, Idaho: Economy

 Paper product manufacturer, Clearwater Paper is the largest employer in the manufacturing sector; its pulp and paper mill began operations in late 1950.
 Ammunition manufacturing maintains an important and growing presence in Lewiston.
-Ammunition maker CCI, and Speer Bullet (both now brands of Vista Outdoor) are headquartered in Lewiston and Howell Munitions & Technology has a plant in the city as well.
+Ammunition maker CCI, and Speer Bullet (both now brands of Vista Outdoor) are headquartered in Lewiston.
+Another ammunition company in Lewiston is Freedom Munitions LLC.
 Schweitzer Engineering Laboratories, based in Pullman, has a manufacturing facility in Lewiston.

 As the metropolitan hub of the Lewis-Clark Valley, Lewiston is the primary regional transportation, retail, health care, wholesale and professional services, and entertainment center.
 In 2017, the Lewiston, ID–Clarkston, WA metropolitan area had a gross metropolitan product of $2.5 billion.
 With the presence of Lewis–Clark State College, it is also a center for education and workforce training.

 Lewiston's economy is slowly diversifying, which has helped keep the economy stable.
 Lewiston serves as a recreation destination for the Hells Canyon National Recreation Area.

 Arts and culture

-In springtime Lewiston hosts the Dogwood Festival.
+In springtime, Lewiston hosts the Dogwood Festival.
 This celebration is named for the abundant dogwood trees that are in fragrant bloom during the festival.
 During and shortly after the festival these pink blossoms blow through yards and streets like drifts of snow.
 The festival also hosts the "Show and Shine" classic car show alongside the other attractions.

 During late summer, "Hot August Nights" takes place.
 This celebration includes concerts by popular 1950s to 1980s musicians, such as .38 Special, Eddie Money, and Loverboy.
 There's also a show and shine for collectible cars, followed by a night parade along Main Street.
 During the fall, a number of cottonwood trees release cotton-like clouds of seeds that blow through the air and streets, blanketing them with a snow-like cover.

 The town has a large Christmas festival that includes a number of lighted displays in the downtown area.
 At the site of what was originally the Johann D. C. Thiessen mansion and ranch, now Locomotive Park, so named because of the retired locomotive Steam Engine 92 and Camas Prairie RR Caboose on display in the middle, large trees and pathways are decorated with lights from Thanksgiving to New Year's.
 These events are sponsored by the Chamber of Commerce, and the displays involved are typically quite impressive and often attract many visitors.

 During the Christmas and Easter seasons, the Lewiston Jaycees have two large lighted displays on the Lewiston Hill (technically, the Washington side, and specifically, in Whitman County, above Clarkston in Washington state), visible from nearly everywhere in the valley.
 The display consists of long strings of ordinary light bulbs, arranged in the shape of a star (Christmas) and a cross (Easter).
 The same strings of lights are used in both displays, which, when lit, are left burning 24 hours a day through each season.